ibm-cloud-docs/schematics/workspace-setup.md

 # Setting up workspaces
 {: #workspace-setup}

-With {{site.data.keyword.bplong_notm}} workspaces, you can organize your Terraform templates and control who has access to run infrastructure code in your {{site.data.keyword.cloud_notm}} account.
+With {{site.data.keyword.bplong_notm}} workspaces, you can organize your Terraform templates and control who has access to run infrastructure code in your {{site.data.keyword.cloud}} account.
 Before you create a workspace, make sure that you design the organizational structure of your Git repository and workspaces so that you can replicate and manage your configurations across multiple environments.
 {: shortdesc}

 If you plan to store your Terraform templates on your local machine and upload them as a tape archive file (`.tar`) to {{site.data.keyword.bplong_notm}}, make sure that the file structure on your local machine matches the suggested Git repository structure in this documentation.